gyli/Blocklist/README.md

 # Blocklist

+---

+DEPRECATION: The list will no longer be updated!

+---

 List of shit websites for blocking Google search result.

 It works with several Chrome Extensions and User scripts, including: